Above all, I am a writer.

 Greetings, seekers.
 Please find here the most basic of pages, which I hope is yet useful: a few words about me and above all directions to my work in its various forms.

-I am a writer of nonfiction -- my most recent book has just come out with the University of North Carolina Press in March 2019, so the most important thing this site offers is a link to that project's website: the Lawson Trek, and to my contact email.
+I am a writer of nonfiction -- my most recent book came out with the University of North Carolina Press in March 2019, so the most important thing this site offers is a link to that project's website: the Lawson Trek, and to my contact email.
 If this site does not provide what you need, if you want information on my books that you don't find on my books page here, I suggest my Amazon page or my Indiebound page, and can we just agree that Indiebound is where you want to buy books if you at all possibly can?
 Thanks.
 Now if you want to hear more of my public radio work than you hear on my audio page here, I suggest my NPR page, though here's a link directly to my best radio piece ever, I think (from the wonderful Splendid Table).
 For additional video pieces, try here, and for multimedia try here.
 For pure writing work, here are links to my more recent work in Tablet Magazine, Charlotte Magazine, Our State Magazine, and Walter Magazine.
 And here's some work from Scientific American and Slate.

 And I'm currently senior writer at Duke Magazine, with an archive of my work here.